 - Know before you go.
-With a large majority of the population having smart phones we have the internet right at our fingertips at all times.
-Most restaurants have websites which will contain their menu options.
-By looking over the menu before hand it will give you a chance to go over each option more efficiently, getting a better idea of what each meal contains.
+With a large majority of the population having smartphones we have the internet right at our fingertips at all times.
+Most restaurants have websites that will contain their menu options.
+By looking over the menu beforehand it will give you a chance to go over each option more efficiently, getting a better idea of what each meal contains.

 - Ask questions.
 Pretty much all menus provide you with the basis of what each meal contains.
 But what about the smaller details that allow you to know whether or not the food you are eating is actually healthy for you?
 While you may think you are making healthy choices there is always the fine print.
 The servers are there to help, so don’t be afraid to ask questions.
-The most important questions to ask are based around meat and fish.
-When ordering a dish with any type of meat or fish ask questions such as- Is the fish wild caught?
-Are your red meats grass fed and finished?
+The most important questions to ask are based on meat and fish.
+When ordering a dish with any type of meat or fish ask questions such as- Is the fish wild-caught?
+Are your red meats grass-fed and finished?
 Was your poultry fed a non-GMO diet?

 - Be aware of portion size.
 Meals at restaurants are often two, or even three, times larger than what is suggested.
 A lot of people will ignore the feeling of being full and make the effort to finish their whole plate, simply because it’s in front of them and they feel as though they have to.
 A good way around this is to ask your waiter to put half of your meal in a to-go box before it even reaches your table.
 That way you will not feel the need to finish an entire two servings in one sitting, while also having a meal for another time.

 While these tips will be a major help in ordering at any restaurant it can still be difficult, especially if the number of healthy options on the menu is very limited.
 So, to help, here is a list of the top 10 healthiest places to dine at the Jersey Shore.
 These great local restaurants will guarantee high quality, healthy, and delicious meals.